btcpayserver/btcpayserver-doc/docs/ManualDeploymentExtended.md

 - [BTCPay Wallet FAQ](./FAQ/FAQ-Wallet.md)
 - [Lightning Network and BTCPay (first section)](./LightningNetwork.md)

-As an additional aid below is a lit of iptables rules and instructions which should include all the ports that need to be open. **NO WARRANTY**.
+As an additional aid below is a list of iptables rules and instructions which should include all the ports that need to be open. **NO WARRANTY**.
 Use at your own risk, **including risk of locking yourself out**.

 ```bash
 ~$ vi iptables.txt